snapsinazfs/snapsinazfs/README.md

  [^cachedir2]: If the directory does not exist, it will be created.

  [^cachedir3]: Any user that executes Sanoid.net must have read and write access to this directory.

- [^formatting1]: The schema for this section can be found in Sanoid.schema.json.

  [^zfspath1]: Must be a valid path pointing to the zfs utility itself or a resolveable link to it, that the user running Sanoid.net has execute access to.